futurechimp/bdk-wallet-experiment/README.md

 Funds are locked into the vault address, and they can't be moved until after a timelock.
 If the user becomes concerned that maybe somebody has stolen their regular mnemonic, the idea is that they have another "emergency key" in another country (perhaps stored with Grandma) and they can fly there and *immediately* access funds.

-This will serve to demo a complex policy, descriptor, and signing process, and there's a working TypeScript example to work from so I can see everything working.
+This will serve to demo a complex policy, descriptor, and signing process, and there's a working TypeScript example to work from so I can see everything in action.
+It works pretty well.

-Breaking things down, the steps are as follows.
+Breaking things down, the logical steps are as follows.

 First, generate two keypairs:

-a) one keypair for "normal" usage, a mnemonic.
+a) one keypair for "normal" usage, i.e. a mnemonic.
-b) one emergency keypair
+b) one emergency keypair, formatted as a WIF file.

 The keys derived from the mnemonic cannot move the funds before expiration of the timelock.
 The emergency keypair can move funds at any time.